Thinking of incorporating a company in Singapore? You’re in the right place.

 Using a company incorporation service isn’t limited to those without a Singpass.
 If you’re managing a small business, these services can help you stay on track and save time if they meet your budget.

-Tip: It typically costs between SGD 2,350 and SGD 3,500 to incorporate a company in Singapore using incorporation services.
+Tip: It typically costs between SGD 2,350 and SGD 3,500 to incorporate a company in Singapore using incorporation services that cover most or all essentials.

 Once your application is submitted and approved, the appointed officers, including the directors, shareholders, and company secretary, will receive an email requesting their endorsement.
-All appointed officers must confirm their roles in Bizfile within 60 days of the email date.
+All appointed officers must confirm their roles in Bizfile within 60 days of the email date, or the application will be cancelled.

 After the business is successfully registered, you will receive the following: